Indoor and low-light photography

 Here’s what I recommend:

-- Mode: A/Av for static subjects (aperture priority), S/Tv (shutter speed priority) for moving subjects but you will often need to have control over all the settings so it will be wise to learn how to control and switch to manual mode (M),
+- Mode: A/Av for static subjects (aperture priority), S/Tv for moving subjects (shutter priority).
+You will often need full control over your settings, so it is worth learning how to use manual mode (M),

-- Auto Focus: AF-S for static subjects, AF-C for moving subjects, Manual if really not enough light for AF to catch the subject,
+- Autofocus: AF-S for static subjects, AF-C for moving subjects, manual focus if there is not enough light for autofocus to lock properly,

-- ISO: as low as possible but for active subjects it will be necessary to go up, very high if necessary (to avoid motion blur).
+- ISO: as low as possible, but for active subjects you will often need to raise it, sometimes quite high, to avoid motion blur.

-The right equipment for low light and indoor photography
+The right gear for low-light and indoor photography

-Camera body: you will need a camera that is comfortable in low light, both on raising the ISO and focusing.
-So, from mFT to full frame, and if you have the budget for a fairly high range, because entry-level autofocus is often less efficient, especially if you don’t have wide-aperture lenses, it will have to be compensated by a more sensitive AF.
-For static subjects, opt for cameras with sensor stabilization, such as most recent Panasonic, Sony and Olympus cameras.
+Camera body: you need a camera that performs well in low light, both in terms of ISO performance and autofocus.
+From Micro 4/3 to full frame, if your budget allows, it is worth choosing a reasonably advanced body, because entry-level autofocus is often less effective in low light, especially if you do not have wide-aperture lenses.
+For static subjects, cameras with in-body stabilisation, such as many recent Panasonic, Sony, and Olympus models, can be very useful.

-Lenses: All of these cover a fairly wide focal range, from wide-angle for landscape and architecture to telephoto for wildlife, small telephoto for macro, and standard focal length for street photography.
-Choose stabilized lenses for areas where you’ll be using small apertures and long exposure times, such as most 16-35mm f/4 lenses, as well as telephoto lenses, such as 70-200mm f/4, and wide-aperture lenses for areas where you need to reduce exposure time, such as 24-70mm f/2.8 or 18-35mm f/1.8 (APS-C).
-Fixed focal lengths are less versatile, but allow generally larger apertures, such as 24mm f/1.4 or 85mm f/1.8.
-You will need good practice and a good knowledge of your needs as you will be limited to a single field of view.
+Lenses: you may need a fairly wide range of focal lengths, from wide-angle lenses for landscape and architecture to telephoto lenses for wildlife, short telephotos for macro, and standard focal lengths for street photography.
+Choose stabilised lenses for situations where you use smaller apertures and slower shutter speeds, such as many 16-35mm f/4 lenses, as well as telephoto lenses like 70-200mm f/4.
+Choose wide-aperture lenses for situations where you need faster shutter speeds, such as a 24-70mm f/2.8 or an 18-35mm f/1.8 on APS-C. Prime lenses are less versatile, but they generally offer larger apertures, such as 24mm f/1.4 or 85mm f/1.8.
+You will need practice and a good understanding of your needs, because you will be limited to a single field of view.

-The more you go up in focal lengths, the harder it will be to find large apertures, especially at affordable prices.
-If you are interested in telephoto lenses that can reach up to 600mm, you will often have to settle for relatively small and slippery apertures such as a 150-600mm f/5-6.3.
-All in all, up to 200mm, you can find affordable lenses with an aperture of at least f/4.
-Here are a few references in the order of the types of photos indicated in the article:
+The longer the focal length, the harder it becomes to find large apertures, especially at affordable prices.
+If you are interested in telephoto lenses reaching 600mm, you will often have to settle for relatively small variable apertures, such as 150-600mm f/5-6.3.
+Overall, up to 200mm, you can still find affordable lenses with an aperture of at least f/4.
+Here are a few references, listed according to the types of photography mentioned in this article:

 - Tamron 15-30mm f/2.8 G2 VC (FF)